Katie Pasfield

 Katie Pasfield (born 25 August 1998) is an Australian figure skater.
 She is the 2018 Reykjavik International silver medalist, and a two-time Australian national bronze medalist (2017, 2018).

 On the junior level, she is the 2016 FBMA Trophy silver medalist, the 2014 Skate Down Under silver medalist and a two-time Australian junior national bronze medalist (2012, 2015).

 Personal life

 Pasfield is the daughter of Michael Pasfield, a former competitive figure skater, and sister of Zara Pasfield, who is the 2012 Australian ladies' champion.

-Pasfield graduated from Pymble Ladies' College in 2016 and is a student studying a Bachelor of Veterinary Biology/ Doctor of Veterinary Medicine at Sydney University.
+Pasfield graduated from Pymble Ladies' College in 2016.
+She later completed a Bachelor of Veterinary Biology/ Doctor of Veterinary Medicine at Sydney University in 2022.
+She currently works as a veterinarian in Canberra.